hugovanderlei/DependencyReleaseTracker/README.md

 - `--version` to display the current version.

 ## License
-Pulse is available under the MIT license.
+Dependency Release Tracker is available under the MIT license.
 See the LICENSE file for more info.